 Cons: not as good grip as microfoam in wet and oily conditions less dexterity due to thicker layer of nitrile (Microfoam is thinner)

-Pros: high abrasion resistance, excellent in oily + wet conditions, more durable than standard Nitrile, protect hands from arc flashes
+Pros: high abrasion resistance, excellent in oily + wet conditions, more durable than standard Nitrile, resistance from arc flashes.

 Cons: more expensive, less breathable, uses salt/sand and very high-water usage to manufacture, less flexible and tactile – can reduce dexterity.